TheJacksonLaboratory/zarrdataset/docs/source/examples/advanced_example_pytorch_inference.md

 ## Extracting patches of size 1024x1024 pixels from a Whole Slide Image (WSI)

 Retrieve samples for inference.
 Add padding to each patch to avoid edge artifacts when stitching the inference result.
-Finally, let the PatchSampler retrieve patches from the edge of the image that would be otherwise smaller than the patch size.
+Finally, let the PatchSampler retrieve patches from the edge of the image that would be otherwise smaller than the patch size by setting `allow_incomplete_patches=True`.

 ```python